Taxation of international executives

 See also section titled Tax-Exempt Income section with respect to the special work site provision.

 The relevant prescribed form must be completed to identify the portion of the contributions made to the eligible foreign plan during the year that may be deducted, or claimed as a credit, in calculating the contributor’s Canadian income tax and filed with the individual’s Canadian tax return.
-For contributions made to qualifying US plans, Form RC267 is applicable and for contributions made to qualifying foreign plans of other countries/territories, Form RC269 is applicable.
+For contributions made to qualifying US plans, Form RC267 is applicable and for contributions made to qualifying foreign plans of other countries/jurisdictions, Form RC269 is applicable.

 Stock option income is taxable in Canada if the individual is a resident when the options are exercised.
 Stock option income may also be taxable in Canada if the options were granted while the individual was a resident of or working in Canada (even if exercised after departure from Canada).
 A foreign tax credit may be available if the stock option income was subject to tax in another jurisdiction.